Please read the details below very carefully about our refund policy.

 First Day of Classes

-- Before classes begin, you will be emailed your class information, including the level to which you have been assigned, your class(es), the class materials you will need to purchase, and the location of your classrooms.
+- Before classes begin, you will be emailed your class information, including the level to which you have been assigned, your class(es), the class materials you will need to purchase, and the location of your classrooms for in-person semesters.

 - You should purchase your textbooks before classes begin.
 You can purchase them online with the link provided by the office.